 If your child has Fragile X syndrome, you want him or her to have the best chance for a full life.
-At Children’s National Health System, we provide an accurate diagnosis and the latest treatments for children and families affected by this condition.
+At Children’s National Hospital, we provide an accurate diagnosis and the latest treatments for children and families affected by this condition.

 Fragile X is a genetic condition that can cause a range of learning and behavioral problems from mild to severe.
 Physical issues also can occur as the child grows, but they are usually less significant.
 Speech and language disorders, autism, anxiety and other behavioral disorders are the major aspects of Fragile X that require evaluation and management.
 Fragile X is the most common genetic cause of intellectual disability in males and females.
 However, many cases are not diagnosed at an early age or at all.